Auntie Mame (film): Reception

+integral fault as the play.
+For about the first third, it is diverting high comedy growing out of credible characters; then, for fear of losing momentum, the writers start to pump in gags and gaggy situations.
+What starts out as glittering comedy descends through farce to circus'.

 As of September 2020, Auntie Mame has a score of 93% on the review-aggregation website Rotten Tomatoes, based on 14 reviews.

-Awards and honors
+Awards and nominations

 Others

 The film is recognized by American Film Institute in these lists: